E3 2010: Other notable appearances

+Lucha Libre AAA

+The Mexican professional wrestling promotion Lucha Libre AAA held two professional wrestling shows during the convention with one of the matches held during the convention being a match to determine the wrestler who would be featured on the cover for the game Lucha Libre AAA: Héroes del Ring with the winner being Dr. Wagner Jr..

 Pre-E3 hype

 Valve

 Valve claimed that they were going to be unveiling a "surprise" at E3 2010; they were originally set to hold an event regarding Portal 2 on June 14, 2010.
 The Portal 2 event was cancelled on June 1, 2010, with the "surprise" as its replacement.
 At Sony's press conference, the surprise was revealed to be Portal 2 on PlayStation 3, as well as Steamworks integration for the platform.

 Square Enix

 Square Enix claimed that they were going to be unveiling a new title in the Kingdom Hearts series; this was revealed by series director Tetsuya Nomura in an interview with Game Informer.
 This was revealed to be Kingdom Hearts 3D.

 Game Critics Awards

 The Game Critics Awards is an independent group of 31 North American media outlets that cover the videogame industry, consisting of sites such as Kotaku, Joystiq, GameSpot, IGN and GameTrailers.
 Each year they award games showcased at E3 with various titles, they are also officially recognized by the Entertainment Software Association, the organizer of E3.